|Shapes:||Churchill, Corona, Lancero/Panatela, Robusto|

 Nat Sherman Sterling raises the bar across the board.
 From the packaging and bands to the new exciting blend, it's legit.
 Instead of a traditional cedar box, each cigar is tied in wheels of 25 and laid to rest sans cellophane in slide topped okoume wood boxes.
 This wood is neutral, allowing only the flavors of tobacco to marry (instead of the traditional cedar influence).
 And I'm no fortune teller, but I have a feeling this blend is going to age exceptionally well.
 It all starts with a blend of Dominican long-fillers, the oldest aged a full ten years, layered inside a Dominican binder.

 Seamlessly draped around this impressive core, a buttery smooth Ecuadorian Connecticut wrapper.
-The flavor is full and satisfying, while the body remains perfectly balanced between mild and medium.
+The flavor is full and satisfying, while the body remains perfectly balanced between mellow and medium.
 The end result is a rich, mellow, complex flavor that’s worth every penny.
 Notes of roasted cedar, bread, cocoa, cinnamon, sweetness, and creaminess combine in a well-balanced fashion.
 Pick up Nat Sherman Sterling for a premium experience.